matthewlieb/delete-duplicates/README.md

 **Acknowledgements 🙏**

-*The initial code for this project came from this article: https://www.geeksforgeeks.org/deleting-duplicate-files-using-python/
+*Thanks for the help from this article: https://www.geeksforgeeks.org/deleting-duplicate-files-using-python/

 *ChatGPT also aided in the development of the code and creation of this project 🌟